Does Praying in the Spirit Mean Praying in Tongues?

 Answer:

-Where we see that praying in or with the Spirit identified as praying in tongues is I Corinthians 14:14-15 where Paul said, "For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
+The only place where praying in/with the Spirit is explicitly defined as praying in tongues is 1 Corinthians 14:14-15.
+Paul wrote, "For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
 What is the conclusion then?
 I will pray with the spirit, and I will also pray with the understanding.
 I will sing with the spirit, and I will also sing with the understanding."

 Email IBS | Statement of Faith | Home | Browse by Author | Q & A